nuel/tjet/README.md

 # tjet
 🗯 Very Simple Messaging

 tjet is a very simple real time chat library, using socket.io.
-It includes basic safety features like logging and IP banning, without going overboard on features.
-See the demo at [rt.nuel.pw](https://rt.nuel.pw)
+It includes basic safety features like logging and IP banning, without going overboard on bells and whistles.
+See the demo at [rt.nuel.pw &rarr;](https://rt.nuel.pw)

 ## included in the box with tjet
 - typing indicators